Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     * -1.0 if the agent navigates to an obstacle (episode ends).
 * Brains: One brain with the following observation/action space.
     * Vector Observation space: None
-    * Action space: (Discrete) Size of 4, corresponding to movement in cardinal directions.
+    * Vector Action space: (Discrete) Size of 4, corresponding to movement in cardinal directions.
     * Visual Observations: One corresponding to top-down view of GridWorld.
 * Reset Parameters: Three, corresponding to grid size, number of obstacles, and number of goals.